-If your pup has a clear runny discharge coming from his nose, this is quite common as long as he doesn't have any other symptoms of being ill.
-However, most vets recommend you keep an eye on the discharge in case an underlying cause should decide to make itself known.
-While you should keep an eye on any type of discharge, if you see any that has blood in it, is purulent, gray, or viscous in nature, you should take your pup in to see his vet.
+Clear runny discharge from your dog's nose is normal as long as they don't have any other symptoms.
+That said, most vets recommend you keep an eye on the discharge in case there's more serious underlying cause.
+If there's any bloody, pussy, or discolored discharge, take your pup to a vet.
 Once you get the hang of cleaning your dog's nose, it should only take a few minutes to get the job done.

 Be gentle, the skin on your pup's nose is very thin and easily damaged.
 If you see any changes in the color or consistency of the mucus, be sure to take your dog in to the vet for a check up.